happyhorseskull/you-can-datamosh-on-linux/README.md

 The datamoshed video will be in a new directory: `moshed_videos/`

-You can most easily reach me on twitter.
+You can most easily contact me on twitter.
 I am @happyhorseskull there as well.

 Good luck, friends!